What Is The Procure-to-Pay Process?

 - Approved invoices are paid.

+Removing manual processes throughout Procure-to-Pay will result in better process efficiency and cost savings.
 Having explored the connection between the primary phases, let’s take a closer look at the P2P process, start to finish:

 Requisition Order Placed

 Requisition orders are a formal request for goods or services.
 In cases where every item can be defined in advance, most requisitions are defined and built in to the procurement plan.
 Even the most carefully defined plans, however, can need additional materials due to spoilage, unforeseen events, scope creep from clients, or new ideas to make improvements on the original plan.
 Well-crafted procurement plan budgets have a cushion built in for just such circumstances, and requisition orders can be submitted later in the process if necessary.

 For new orders, the vendor selection process may need to be brought into play.
 Working from a short list of vendors, the procurement department sends a request for proposal (RFP) outlining the requirements.